meteor/blaze-tutorial/tutorial/simple-todos/01-creating-app.md

 <img width="200px" src="/simple-todos/assets/step01-mobile-with-meta-tags.png"/>

-> Review: you can check how your code should be in the end of this step [here](https://github.com/meteor/blaze-tutorial/tree/master/src/simple-todos/step01)
+> Review: you can check how your code should look in the end of this step [here](https://github.com/meteor/blaze-tutorial/tree/master/src/simple-todos/step01)

-In the next step we are going to work with our MongoDB database to store our tasks.
+In the next step we are going to work with our MongoDB database to be able to store our tasks.